-People and Things I Would Fund If I Were a Billionairecreated date: ; modified date: ; status: in progress
+People and Things I Would Fund If I Were a Billionairecreated date: ; modified date: ; status: always in progress

 - For a recent example of how this can be useful, see Open Philanthropy’s funding of Edward Boyden lab’s expansion microscopy, which was rejected by government funding bodies multiple times

-I believe that one of the highest impact uses of money is to pay individuals to critically assess, summarize, systematize, and put into larger perspective new (and old) scientific knowledge.
+Pay individuals to critically assess, summarize, systematize, and put into larger perspective new (and old) scientific knowledge.
 Examples are

 - Sarah Constantin’s The Longevity Research Institute